-- 12. What structural planting and landscaping has been incorporated into the proposal? - > Do the streets, including parking areas, and spaces include trees and other soft landscaping to add to the character? - Has structural landscaping been provided? - Has SUDS been incorporated into the development?
+- Do building heights and street layout maximise shelter? - Are buildings orientated and designed to maximise passive solar gain? - Have opportunities for local low carbon sources of heat and power been incorporated into the development? - Has SUDS been incorporated into the development?
 Are ponds, etc. designed into the development as attractive features within the open space network?
-Are these features welloverlooked?
+Are these features well-overlooked?